Limit Vision Loss

 Age-Related Macular Degeneration

-A Threat to Your Central Vision
+A Threat To Your Central Vision

 Your central vision is responsible for your ability to do those close-up tasks like reading, writing, knitting, and painting.
 It helps you recognize faces and drive to the grocery store.
 The portion of your eye responsible for this all-important part of your vision is the macula.